hadashiA/VYaml/README.md

         parser.Read(); // Skip SequenceEnd.
     }

-    // Mapping (like a Dictionary in yaml) else if (parser.CurrentEventType == ParseEventType.MappingStart)
+    // If the current syntax is Mapping (like a Dictionary in yaml) else if (parser.CurrentEventType == ParseEventType.MappingStart)
     {
         // We can check for the tag...
         // We can check for the anchor...

+        parser.Read(); // Skip MappingStart

         // Read to end of mapping
         while (!parser.End && parser.CurrentEventType != ParseEventType.MappingEnd)
         {
-             //
-             if (parser.CurrentEventType = ParseEventType.Scalar)
-             {
-                 // ...
-             }
-             // ...
-             // ...
-             else
-             {
+             // After Mapping start, key and value appear alternately.

+             var key = parser.GetScalarAsString();  // if key is scalar
+             var value = parser.GetScalarAsString(); // if value is scalar

-                 // We can skip current element.
-(It could be a scalar, or alias, sequence, mapping...) parser.SkipCurrentNode(); // skip key
+             // Or we can skip current key/value.
+(It could be a scalar, or alias, sequence, mapping...)
+             // parser.SkipCurrentNode(); // skip key
-                 parser.SkipCurrentNode(); // skip value
+             // parser.SkipCurrentNode(); // skip value
-             }
         }
         parser.Read(); // Skip MappingEnd.
     }